bayesianbrad/Machine-Learning-and-Python-for-Beginners/week1/part1-Python.md

 Its popularity in recent years has [skyrocketed](https://stackoverflow.blog/2017/09/06/incredible-growth-python/), due to its ease of use, growing number of libraries and readability.
 Disclaimer: Python is not the only language out there, in fact there are hundreds, if not thousands, each designed, and optimized, with a particular utility in mind; Pythons is readability and flexibility.
 Python is one of the easiest languages to pick up and use, but it may not be the best language for the task that you wish to conduct - it is important to keep this in the back of your mind.

-Python belongs to a family of languages called *Object orientated languages*, that is languages organised around objects, rather than "actions" and data rather than logic.
+Python belongs to a family of languages called *Object Orientated languages*, that is languages organised around objects, rather than "actions" and logic.
+This is an over simplified reduction, but if you would like more information about the most popular programming languages paradigms, [click here](http://www.eecs.ucf.edu/~leavens/ComS541Fall97/hw-pages/paradigms/major.html)

 The following image is useful for understanding what an OOP is: